devtron-labs/devtron/docs/hyperion/user-guide/global-configurations/cluster-and-environments.md

 ### 2. Kubernetes Cluster Info

-Provide your kubernetes cluster’s credentials.
+Provide your Kubernetes cluster’s credentials.

 * **Server URL**

-Provide the endpoint/URL of your kubernetes cluster.It is recommended to use a self-hosted URL instead of cloud hosted.
+Provide the endpoint/URL of your Kubernetes cluster.
+It is recommended to use a self-hosted URL instead of cloud hosted.
 Self-hosted URL will provide the following benefits.

 **\(a\) Disaster Recovery -** It is not possible to edit the server-url of a cluster.
 So if you're using an eks url, For eg- ` *****.eu-west-1.elb.amazonaws.com` it will be a tedious task to add a new cluster and migrate all the services one by one.
 While using a self-hosted url For eg- `clear.example.com` you can just point to the new cluster's server url in DNS manager and update the new cluster token and sync all the deployments.